MonashDeepNeuron/HPP/content/part2/tasks/functions.md

 - `A2` is the type of argument one stored in parameter `a2`
 - `return ...;` is the return expression

 Functions have to be invoked to be used.
 This involves using the invocation operator `()` on the functions name.
-You can pass literals and variables to functions.
+You can pass literals and objects to functions.
 You can also initialise and assign variables from the return of a function.

 ```cxx
 #include <iostream>